Our Staff and Board

 Lucille Andrew Marius, (Randolph) is a resident of Randolph and an attorney in Dorchester's Codman Square neighborhood.
 She has been a member of MAHA's Board since 2003.

-Esther Maycock-Thorne Treasurer, (Brockton) is a resident of Brockton and a SoftSecond homeowner.
-She has been a board member since 2005 and currently serves as treasurer.
-She is a native of Barbados and is a financial analyst for Partners Health Care.
+Esther Maycock-Thorne President, (Brockton) is a resident of Brockton and a SoftSecond homeowner.
+She has been a board member since 2005 and begins a three-term as MAHA President in January, 2014.
+She is a native of Barbados and is the Leased Parking and Commuter Services Manager at Massachusetts General Hospital.
 She is a graduate of Suffolk University's Sawyer School of Management.

 Carlos Vargas, (Stoughton) has been an insurance agent in Dorchester since 1980.
 Prior to that, he was the assistant supervisor at a printing company in Canton, MA.
 He is president of Vargas & Vargas Insurance Agency Inc. with primary responsibility for marketing and client retention.
 He is actively involved in his church and with youth soccer as a past treasurer, current board member, coach and manager for Stoughton Youth Soccer.
 He is married, has two sons and is a graduate of Stoughton schools.